mvolkmann/blog/src/smalltalk.md

 To browse a class, type its name (ex.
 String) in a Workspace window, then right-click and select "Browse it" (or press cmd-b).
 This opens a Browser window with the class already selected.

-Class categories appear in the first column.
-For example, the `String` class is in the `Text` category.

-Classes in the selected category appear in the second column.

-Protocols (or method categories) of the selected class appear in the third column.
-Example category names include "accessing", "comparing", "copying", "converting", "enumerating", and "printing".

-The top, default protocol is "-- all --" which contains all the methods.
-The methods in the selected protocol appear in the fourth column.

 To delete a method from a class, click the method name to select it, right-click the method name, and